-This is a super simple (and fun!) thankful tree to help you get into the thankful spirit this Thanksgiving by focusing on gratitude with your kids.
+This is a super simple (and fun!) thankful tree activity to help you get into the thankful spirit this Thanksgiving by focusing on gratitude with your kids.

 Get into the spirit even more with these Thanksgiving Conversation Starters.